Small-scale demixing in confluent biological tissues

 In vertex models, one needs to take care of cellular rearrangements explicitly~\cite{Farhadifar2007b, Bi2016a}.
 In the absence of cell division or death, such rearrangements correspond to T1 transitions in which one edge shrinks to zero length and two new cells are connected via a new growing edge.
 In simulations, if an edge length falls below some threshold length $l_c$, then we rotate the edge by $\pi/2$ and reconnect the topology of the surrounding cells to generate a local neighbor-exchange.
-Such neighbor-exchange moves are only accepted if they reduce the global energy.
-Unless otherwise specified $l_c$ is set to 0.04.
+Unless otherwise specified, $l_c$ is set to 0.04.
 The noise is controlled by temperature (T) which is set to 0.01.

 Past work has demonstrated that the mechanical properties of vertex models depend sensitively on the shape parameter $s_0$ and temperature $T$.
 Specifically, these models exhibit rigidity~\cite{Bi2015g} or glass~\cite{Sussman2018c} transitions where the system transitions from more solid-like to more fluid-like.
 At $T=0$, the 2D vertex model exhibits a rigidity transition as a function of cell shape parameterized by $s_0$.
 Above a critical value of target shape index $s_0^* \sim 3.81$, cells are able to move past each other with very small energy cost and below which they cannot.
 To understand this transition, one analyzes the energetics of how cells move past each other via T1 transitions.
 A minimal four cell calculation with fixed unit area hexagonal cells revealed that if the two cells that would no longer share an edge after the edge swap formed regular pentagons, then the energy barrier for the formation of a four-vertex vanishes, suggesting that pentagon shape formation is a geometrically compatible transition pathway for three-fold coordinated lattices.
 Interestingly, the shape parameter for a regular pentagon is $s_0=2 \sqrt{5} (5-2\sqrt{5})^{1/4}\approx 3.812\approx s_0^*$.
 In the presence of activity or temperature, vestiges of this zero-temperature rigidity transition have been found in a glassy transition between fluid-like and more solid-like behavior in an active Self-Propelled Voronoi (SPV) model~\cite{Bi2016a} and a Brownian Voronoi model~\cite{Sussman2018c}.